Proposed Withdrawal of Oil and Gas Control Techniques Guidelines

 The agency’s stated rationale for withdrawing the CTG is that it is reconsidering the 2016 oil and gas methane rule, a national rule that established performance standards for oil and natural gas industry pollution sources that are new or modified.
 Neither the national rule nor the CTG should be weakened or withdrawn.

 It would be great if well-reasoned, fact-based comments were enough to win the day, but in today's deregulatory environment, raising the political stakes of regulatory rollbacks is crucial to stopping or slowing them down.
-Submitting comments is a good first step.
-For rules that are particularly important to you, please consider taking one or more of the following steps, too.
+For rules that are particularly important to you, please consider taking one or more of the following steps.
 These methods can help to mobilize public opinion and spur elected leaders to fight the destructive changes that the Trump Administration is promoting.

 Write to your members of Congress and other elected officials.
 Let them know your concerns and ask them to weigh in on this rollback, and speak out publicly in favor of the Methane and Waste Prevention Rule.
 You can find contact information for your member of Congress and other elected officials.